adhuliya/knots/tasks.md

 ------------
 <a name="completed"></a>

+* Setup SPAN on the virtual machine VMAA.
+* Setup clang/llvm 8 and xdot on machine VMAA.
 * Test SLANG on clang/llvm 8. [changelog](misc/span-clang6-to-8-changes.html)
 * Build clang/llvm 8.
 * Document the buiding process of clang/llvm 8.